bitnine-oss/AgensGraph-Extension/README.md

 Note: AgensGraph-Extension was renamed to Apache AGE based on Apache requirements since we donated this project to Apache Software Foundation.

-Apache AGE is an extension of PostgreSQL that provides an implemtation of the [openCypher](https://www.opencypher.org/) query language.
+Apache AGE is an extension of PostgreSQL that provides an implementation of the [openCypher](https://www.opencypher.org/) query language.

 This project is currently in alpha stage.

-The initial goal is as follows.
+The initial goal is as follows:

 * Support `CREATE` clause with a vertex
 * Support `MATCH` clause with a vertex